Payroll Cambodia Guide

 2. Complex Holiday and Overtime Calculations

-Cambodia observes approximately 22 public holidays annually (one of the highest in the region), with the precise dates sometimes shifting based on lunar calendar calculations.
+Cambodia observes approximately 22 public holidays annually, with the precise dates sometimes shifting based on lunar calendar calculations.
 For each public holiday, employees are entitled to paid leave or premium pay when work is required:

 • Work on public holidays: 200% of regular wages